-Cardiology is a field of medicine that deals with the study of Heart.
+Cardiology is a field of medicine that deals with the study and function of Heart.
 This study involves understanding the functioning of the heart and also about its valves.
-It is the study that helps gain knowledge on how to tackle disorders caused to the organ.
-The heart is one of the most important organs of the body; its main function is to supply blood throughout the body and also to purify the deoxygenated blood.
+It is the study that helps in gaining knowledge on how to tackle disorders caused to the organ.
+The heart is one of the most important organs of the body; its main function is to supply blood throughout the body and also to oxygenate the deoxygenated blood.
 Cardiology is divided into various branches based on the patient and the type of disorder.
 Cardiology can be further divided into surgical and non-surgical cardiology.
 It is one of the most important and developing branches in the field of medicine.

 - Track 1-1Heart-the organ for survival

 Clinical Cardiology deals with the particularly inpatient and outpatient, it involves clinical trials and case studies and thus helps in the field of research and development.
 Clinical cardiology involves the people working under the branch of cardiology such as Pediatric cardiologists, adult cardiologists also involves surgeons and nurses in the field of cardiology.
 Clinical trials and a case study of the patients is one of the important parts of clinical cardiology.

 - Track 2-2Cardiology Surgeons

 - Track 2-3 Cardiac Nursing